Skip to main content

 Small modular reactors (SMRs) are the nuclear industry’s attempt to take advantage of the energy transition by providing less-expensive power sources that can be built faster than traditional nuclear reactors.
 The SMR concept involves building individual reactor components at a central site, then shipping them to different locations for final assembly.

 Early results are not promising.
 Although four dozen companies have designed SMRs, only one design pushed by Oregon-based NuScale has been certified by the Nuclear Regulatory Commission.
-And that certification is for a reactor that NuScale no longer intends to build.
-Instead, the company is now marketing reactors with modules of 77 megawatts-electric (MWe)—not with the 50 MWe that the NRC certified.
+However, in November 2023, it was announced that this project would be cancelled due to cost overruns and delays.

 Sign up for more on nuclear energy from IEEFA